Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 Now you can start yarn.

 ```
-$start-yarn.sh
+~$start-yarn.sh
 ```

 This will start your **ResouceManage and NodeManager**

-To see everything that is running use JPS
+To see all the services that is running use JPS

 ```
 master@hadoop:/usr/local/hadoop-2.7.6/sbin$ jps